Today is my last day at Shell

 Sometimes the cosmos aligns in the most fitting of ways

-By November, I was on the verge of falling prey to this microscopic enemy, with my job security under scrutiny.
+By November, I was on the verge of falling prey to this microscopic enemy called depression, with my job security under scrutiny.
 I have pushed panic buttons here and there resulting in partially opened doors of opportunities, including those I never for once considered before, or even knew existed.

-Then a plot twist happened in December – I eventually survived the great exodus in my workplace, successfully surpassing the retrenchment typhoon.
-I was then slated to keep the job I prayed hard for.
-Save for one battle I faithfully signed up for i.e. Erasmus, I purposely shut all the others.
-Not closing my Erasmus door yet means getting the closure I needed as it has already cost me a hefty sum (IELTS, school docs requests, etc.) and valuable time.
-With 90% of the required docs in hand, there was nothing more to lose and a whole lot more to gain at that point.
-Little did I know, the universe had other plans.
+Then a plot twist happened in December – I survived the great exodus in my workplace and successfully surpassed the retrenchment typhoon.
+I was slated to keep the job I prayed hard for.
+Save for one battle I faithfully signed up for i.e. Erasmus, I purposely shut all the others, declined a few offers and retracted some active applications.
+At the back of my mind, not closing my Erasmus door just yet means getting the closure I needed as it has already cost me a hefty sum (IELTS, school docs requests, etc.) and valuable time.
+With 90% of the required docs in hand, there was nothing more to lose and a whole lot more to gain.
+And little did I know, the exciting part had jyst began.
+The universe had other plans.

 Don’t let comfort eclipse bigger dreams